 What is the name and location of the wildfire?

-As of June 16, 2026, the Shore Fire is an active wildfire burning in Riverside County, California, near San Timoteo Canyon Road southwest of Calimesa.
+As of June 26, 2026, the Shore Fire had burned in Riverside County, California, near San Timoteo Canyon Road, southwest of Calimesa.

-The fire is located in the Inland Empire region and has prompted a significant emergency response from CAL FIRE and Riverside County Fire Department officials.
+The fire was located in the Inland Empire region and prompted a significant emergency response from CAL FIRE and Riverside County Fire Department officials.

 Which cities or areas are affected by the wildfire?

-The cities and areas affected by the Shore Fire include:
+The cities and areas affected by the Shore Fire included:

 - Calimesa